ScheduledMachine¶

 platform-controlled namespace and expose only their

 kind+nameto tenants via your own wrapper CR.
 This eliminates the inline spec entirely.
-(Out of scope for v1alpha1; tracked for a future v1alpha2.) - Layer policy on top of 5-Spot: a CEL
+(Out of scope for the currentv1beta1; tracked for a future API version.) - Layer policy on top of 5-Spot: a CEL

 ValidatingAdmissionPolicycan reject specific provider fields (e.g.cloudInit,addressoutside an approved CIDR) at admission time.
 The 5-SpotValidatingAdmissionPolicyvalidates structure but does not inspect provider payloads — that's a complementary policy. - Trust-but-verify: scope